unitn-sml/wmi-pa/docs/source/development.rst

 Feedback, pull requests, active development.. any form of contribution is much welcome!

-If you want to get in touch, contact paolo.morettin@unitn.it.
+If you want to get in touch, contact Paolo Morettin (paolo.morettin@unitn.it).

 Acknowledgements